Mesothelioma and Asbestos Trust Funds

 Step 1: Meet Trust Fund Criteria

-The criteria commonly include:
+The criteria commonly include the following:

-- When your asbestos exposure occurred
+- When your asbestos exposure occurred.

-- Where the exposure took place
+- Where the exposure took place.

-- Proof of an asbestos-related diagnosis
+- Proof of an asbestos-related diagnosis.

-- Information or evidence about the asbestos products you were exposed to
+- Information or evidence about the asbestos products you were exposed to.

-- Statute of limitations for filing a claim
+- Statute of limitations for filing a claim.

 Step 2: Collect Evidence to Support Your Claim